Aliases for MAFK Gene

 GeneCards Summary for MAFK Gene

-MAFK (V-Maf Avian Musculoaponeurotic Fibrosarcoma Oncogene Homolog K) is a Protein Coding gene.
-Diseases associated with MAFK include fibrosarcoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
+MAFK (MAF BZIP Transcription Factor K) is a Protein Coding gene.
+Diseases associated with MAFK include Fibrosarcoma.
+Among its related pathways are Tacrolimus/Cyclosporine Pathway, Pharmacodynamics and Factors involved in megakaryocyte development and platelet production.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region sequence-specific DNA binding.
-An important paralog of this gene is MAFA.
+An important paralog of this gene is MAFG.

 UniProtKB/Swiss-Prot for MAFK Gene